sulu/sulu-docs/cookbook/build-admin-frontend.rst

 If the installation of the npm dependencies or the webpack build fails, you might want to try the following things:

-1. Check you Node.js and npm version
+1. Check your Node.js and npm version

 You can check the officially supported and tested Node.js and npm version by looking at the `Test Application workflow`_ of the ``sulu/sulu`` package.
 At the time of writing, this includes Node.js 12, Node.js 14 and npm 6.

 .. warning::